mattallinson/markov-text/README.md

 # markov-text
-This is a Python implementation of a Markov Text Generator.
+This is a Python3 implementation of a Markov Text Generator originally produced by [Codebox](https://github.com/codebox).

 A [Markov Text Generator](http://en.wikipedia.org/wiki/Markov_chain) can be used to randomly generate (somewhat) realistic sentences, using words from a source text.
 Words are joined together in sequence, with each new word being selected based on how often it follows the previous word in the source document.